nadaahmed2001/Robot-Framework-ToDoApp-Automated-Testing/README.md

 - Spring Boot: Make sure you have the Todo App project set up and running.
 - Robot Framework: Install Robot Framework
 - Selenium Library: Install the Selenium library for Robot Framework
+- Don't forget to replace the ${URL} in TestSuit1.robot with the actual URL or path where your Todo App is accessible.

 ## Test Cases